 RIVERSIDE COUNTY POLICE MISCONDUCT ATTORNEY

 Don’t get framed; get paid instead.
-Defending bogus Criminal Cases and Suing Police Officers for Violating your Constitutional Rights since 1984 for Excessive Force, Police Brutality, False Arrest, Malicious Prosecution, K-9 Maulings, Police Beatings and Shootings and Wrongful Death, Concealing or Destroying Evidence and Retaliation.
+Defending bogus Criminal Cases and Suing Police Officers for Violating your Constitutional Rights since 1984 for Excessive Force, Police Brutality / Excessive Force, False Arrests, Malicious Prosecutions, K-9 Maulings, Police Beatings, Shootings and Wrongful Death, Concealing or Destroying Evidence and First Amendment / Whistle blower Retaliation.
 Tel: (949) 474-1849.

 Jerry L. Steering, Esq., is a Police Misconduct Attorney, serving, among other places, Riverside County and the Riverside County cities shown below, as well as Los Angeles County, San Diego County, Riverside County and San Bernardino County.